Chalais-Meudon: Balloons

 This was a new development in the grounds of the château and on the edge of the forest of Meudon.
 It included a hexagonal lake, the Étang de Chalais, hence the location was named Chalais-Meudon.
 A large series of buildings was planned.
 It included the Research Laboratory for Military Ballooning which became the Military Aeronautical Laboratory.

 The Universal Exhibition in Paris in 1878 had a huge Great Gallery of Machines, designed by Henri de Dion.
 Renard brought the structure to Chalais-Meudon for use as a balloon store and workshop.
 It was named Hangar Y (all buildings at the site were allocated a letter) and the building nearest to it, which was used for the production of hydrogen, was named Building Z. Hangar Y has dimensions of: length 70 m, width 41 m, height 26 m.

 Balloons continued to be developed and built here, with great expansion of balloon manufacturing during World War I. Balloon parks were created, with steam winches used to move the balloons, and most of the components were built on site, including wicker baskets and hydrogen generators.
-Especially important at that time were the Caquot balloons, produced for all the allied countries.
+Especially important at that time were the Caquot kite balloons, produced for all the allied countries.
 The designer, Albert Caquot went on to plan the Chalais-Meudon wind tunnel and to propose the aviation museum (see below).
 Balloon production ended in 1918.